Planetary Alignment 2023: Saturn, Neptune, Jupiter, Mercury & Uranus Visible Tonight

 Step 3: Tap on the object to see its name on the screen, then you can tap the name to learn more about it.

-The planetary alignment on June 17 displayed in the Sky Tonight app.
+The alignment of Venus, Neptune, Saturn, and Mars on April 4 displayed in the Sky Tonight app.
 By tapping on the planet’s name, you can find out more about it, while if you tap on the compass button, the app will help you locate the selected planet in the actual sky.

 What is a planetary alignment?